RiceComp215-Staff/RiceChecks/README.md

 - **Why are you using both Checkstyle and google-java-format?** The nice thing about google-java-format is that it provides an auto-indenter (`googleJavaFormat`) that students can run as a Gradle task.
 We still need Checkstyle to enforce other useful Java practices, like capital names for classes with matching filenames.
-Otherwise, you can have weird scenarios where a Java program compiles on a case-insensitive filesystem (Windows or Mac) but not on a case-sensitive filesystem (Linux).
+Checkstyle saves us from weird scenarios where a Java program compiles on a case-insensitive filesystem (Windows or Mac) but not on a case-sensitive filesystem (Linux).